Visa policy of India: Non-ordinary passports

+Future changes

+India has signed visa exemption agreements with the following countries, but they have not yet entered into force:

 Visa on arrival

 Nationals of the following countries holding ordinary passports may apply for a visa on arrival (VOA) at certain airports:

 The visa on arrival is issued to visitors for business, tourism, medical or conference purposes, for a stay of up to 60 days, at a cost of ₹2,000.

 Visitors are not eligible for this facility if they or any of their parents or grandparents were born in or have permanently resided in Pakistan, in which case they may only apply for a visa at an Indian diplomatic post.

-The VOA facility can be used for up to two times in a calendar year.
+The VOA facility can be used up to 2 times in a calendar year.

 Alternatively, foreign nationals eligible for a VOA can apply for an e-Visa instead if they intend to enter the country through an airport or seaport not covered by the VOA scheme.

-e-Visa
+Electronic Visa (e-Visa)

-Nationals of the following countries and territories holding ordinary passports may apply for an electronic visa (e-Visa) online:
+Nationals of the following countries holding ordinary passports may apply for an electronic visa (e-Visa) online:

 E-Visas are issued for several categories, validity periods and fees, which also vary for some nationalities:

 Visitors are not eligible for e-Visas if they or any of their parents or grandparents were born in or have permanently resided in Pakistan, in which case they may only apply for a visa at an Indian diplomatic post.

 E-Visas may only be used for arrival at the following airports and seaports:

 Exit is possible via any authorized immigration check post.
+In case of e-Visas that allow multiple entries, there are reports that after the first entry at one of the allowed entry points, entry is possible at another time at any regular border entry point with that same e-Visa.

+In a separate module, nationals of Afghanistan may apply for six categories of electronic visas: business (including dependents), student, medical, attendant, entry (sponsored cultural events, children of medical visa holders, stepchildren of Indians, owners of property in India, dependents of international officials, parents of student visa holders, seamen) and United Nations diplomat visas.